openwfm/wrf-sfire-docs/docs/accounts.md

 ## Resources and Allocations

 To encourage early use, the folowing is in effect for an initial period - we want you to work here!
+A more formal allocation process will start when needed.

 * **Home directories** – Home directories are `/home/username`. **Home directories over 25GB are not backed up.
 Users are responsible for maintaining copies of all their important files elsewhere.
 Files can be lost even with backups.**
 * **Project storage** -  **Not backed up.** Project directories are in  `/storage/department/projects/username`.
 We can make project directories which can be shared between a group of users.
 The default allocation is planned to be 250GB per user or group in future.